 Research has shown that testosterone therapy has had a really positive effect on patients who suffer from anxiety.
 However, testosterone therapy (injections and the like) comes with its own issues, namely the fact that a few varieties of cancer are dependent on the presence of excess testosterone .

-I, as you can probably guess, am a much bigger proponent of raising T levels the natural way, sans needle.
+We are much bigger proponents of raising T levels the natural way, sans needle.
 The same goes from anxiety or depression.
-Why take a bunch of prescription drugs with nasty side effects to mask your problems, when you might get to the root of them by doing some digging into your testosterone troubles?
+Why take a bunch of prescription drugs with nasty side effects to mask your problems when you might get to the root of them by doing some digging into your testosterone troubles?

 The research shows a resounding correlation between low T and mental health issues.
 This is most likely due to the fact that your body releases a specific hormone called cortisol in times of stress.
 Cortisol actively interferes with and inhibits testosterone function in your body .
 And low testosterone makes you more stressed.